yugabyte/yugabyte-db/docs/content/latest/explore/query-1-performance/query-tuning-intro.md

 **1. Find slow queries using pg_stat_statements**

-Use the `pg_stat_statements` extension get statistics on the execution of queries.
-Using `pg_stat_statements`, you can quickly track down problematic queries by a variety of criteria, including the following:
+Use the `pg_stat_statements` extension to get statistics on the execution of queries.
+Using `pg_stat_statements`, you can quickly track down problematic queries by a variety of criteria, including:

 * I/O intensity
 * time consumption